-Instead of M97 you should use the much more powerful function M120 LA, See "Calculating the radius-compensated path in advance (LOOK AHEAD): M120 (Miscellaneous Functions software option)"
+Instead of M97 you should use the much more powerful function M120 LA, see "Calculating the radius-compensated path in advance (LOOK AHEAD): M120 ", page 322!

 M97 is effective only in the blocks in which it is programmed.

 A corner machined with M97 will not be completely finished.
 You may wish to rework the contour with a smaller tool.